-8.4 Mutual Exchanges
+8.4 Mutual Exchange

-You may wish to exchange homes with another GWHA tenant or with a tenant of another landlord (for example, a council or other housing association).
+You may wish to exchange homes with another GWHA tenant or with a tenant of another housing association or council.
 In this case, approval is needed from both landlords before the exchange can go ahead.
 We have an exchange register in the office that you can see any time.

-8.5 Homeswapper
+8.5 Home Swapper

 Home Swapper is a national register to help people find a suitable mutual exchange.
-Further details can be obtained via www.homeswapper.co.uk

-If you require help to cover the cost of using HOMESWAPPER please contact our Tenancy Sustainment Team on 0141 331 6651 for further information.
+Further details can be obtained via www.homeswapper.co.uk If you require help to cover the cost of using Homeswapper please contact our Tenancy Sustainment Team on 0141 331 6651 for further information.